 We are undertaking a programme of smoke-testing in our wastewater network.
 While this programme is in progress, you may see smoke coming out of drain grates, manhole lids and downpipes.

 When we do smoke testing we push a dense, non-toxic, odourless smoke into the drainage system to see where the smoke escapes.
 It's normal for smoke to come out of the wastewater vent pipes on roofs of homes and buildings, this doesn't mean there’s a problem.
-If smoke comes out of storm drains or rises from lawns, pavements or the street, this can mean there is a problem like a cracked wastewater pipe, damaged manhole or a cross-connection to the stormwater network.
+If smoke comes out of storm drains or rises from lawns, pavements or the street, this can mean there is a problem like a cracked wastewater pipe, damaged manhole or a cross-connection to/from the stormwater network.

 The ‘smoke’ we use in this testing programme is not actually smoke.
 It’s similar to the vapour used in smoke machines at concerts and parties.
 It is considered safe for humans, animals and plants.
 It doesn’t leave residue or stains.
 It is not a fire hazard and will disappear quickly without leaving a smell.

 If the smoke comes into your home, please open windows at each end of your house and the smoke will disappear in a few minutes.
 Smoke appearing in your home may indicate that there is a problem with the plumbing in your home.
 Please contact a licensed plumber to make any necessary repairs.